cloudmesh-community/book/chapters/msg/graphql.md

 ### Mutations

-Mutations are used to modify server side data.
-To demonstrate this, let us look at the query and data to be passed along with it
+Mutations are used to modify the server side data.
+To demonstrate this, let us look at the query and the data to be passed along with it

 ```graphql
 mutation CreateRepositoryForCommunity($community: Community!, $repository: Repository!) {